thenewboston-blockchain/Projects/.github/ISSUE_TEMPLATE/payout-request.md

 ---
-name: Milestone Payout Request
+name: Payout Request
-about: Submit a request for a milestone payout.
+about: Submit a request for a milestone payout including all proof of work.
 title: NAME_OF_PROJECT - NAME_OF_MILESTONE - MILESTONE_NUMBER
 assignees: ''